MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-425-Medicare-Shared-Savings-Program/subpart-A-General-Provisions/section-425.20.md

 *ACO's regional service area* means all counties where one or more beneficiaries assigned to the ACO reside.

-*Agreement period* means the term of the participation agreement, which is 3 performance years unless otherwise specified in the participation agreement.
+*Agreement period* means the term of the participation agreement.

 *Antitrust Agency* means the Department of Justice or Federal Trade Commission.